Skip to Content

 Kona’s Best Excursions

 For the fearless, a night snorkel or dive with the huge manta rays in Manta Village is a must.
-I was thrilled that after three Hawaiian cruises, I got to scratch that off my bucket list.
+I was thrilled that after four Hawaiian cruises, I got to scratch that off my bucket list.

 Nothing is more enchanting than standing atop the world’s tallest volcano, Mauna Kea.
 At over 33,000 feet, the mesmerizing views from this volcano are heavenly.
-Dress warmly as the ascent travels through a wide range of climate zones with drastic temperature changes.

 If being above the clouds isn’t your thing, consider visiting Pu’uhonua o Honaunau National Historical Park.
 At the park, visitors can relive the history of the Hawaiian culture.